So you’ve decided to change your life and you’re excited about your new, healthier, lean future.

 Don’t ever complain about your obstacles and difficulties to the person that you’re trying to propagate change in.
 You want them to crave what you have, not feel vindicated in their choice not to pursue health.
 Remember, the default program is “eat well, exercise daily, die anyway.”
 They want to maintain the status quo, don’t give them reason to stay where they are!

-Important Note: I’m not speaking about my wonderful wife, Sheri, she’s TOTALLY supportive and health-minded 🙂
+Important Note: I’m not speaking about my wonderful wife, Sheri, she’s TOTALLY supportive and ultra-health-minded 🙂